principal theological seminary of the Anglican

 Council since 2019.

-Apostolic lineage passed to the Imperial Patriarchate in unbroken
+Apostolic lineage passed to the Anglican Patriarchate in unbroken

 succession from Christ and the Apostles includes not only the founder